immersive-web/webxr-ar-module/explainer.md

 Each `XRFrame` the scene will be drawn from the perspective of a "viewer", which is the user or device viewing the scene, described by an `XRViewerPose`.
 Developers retrieve the current `XRViewerPose` by calling `getViewerPose()` on the `XRFrame` and providing an `XRReferenceSpace` for the pose to be returned in.
 Due to the nature of XR tracking systems, this function is not guaranteed to return a value and developers will need to respond appropriately.
 For more information about what situations will cause `getViewerPose()` to fail and recommended practices for handling the situation, refer to the [Spatial Tracking Explainer](spatial-tracking-explainer.md).

 The `XRViewerPose` contains a `views` attribute, which is an array of `XRView`s.
-Each `XRView` has a `viewMatrix` and a `projectionMatrix` that should be used when rendering with WebGL.
+Each `XRView` has a `projectionMatrix` and `transform` that should be used when rendering with WebGL.
+(See the [definition of an `XRRigidTransform`](spatial-tracking-explainer.md#rigid-transforms) in the spatial tracking explainer.)
 The `XRView` is also passed to an `XRWebGLLayer`'s `getViewport()` method to determine what the WebGL viewport should be set to when rendering.
 This ensures that the appropriate perspectives of scene are rendered to the correct portion on the `XRWebGLLayer`'s `framebuffer` in order to display correctly on the XR hardware.

 ```js
 function onDrawFrame(timestamp, xrFrame) {